simonArchipoff/ATSAHSNA/README.md

 Dependancy:
 * Qt
 * FFTW
-* fCWT (a wavelet lib, in a git submodule, this lib itself also depends on FFTW)
+* fCWT (a continuous wavelet lib, in a git submodule, this lib itself also depends on FFTW)
 * Faust
 * Jack
 * moodycamel lockfree queue (already in the repository)

+When I started this project, I didn't knew that one : https://github.com/mincequi/qLouder, you should check it out as well